Taking a Chance on the Azores

 Five main hiking trails await, each rated for difficulty.
 Pick up a map at any of the tourism offices.
-Monte Brasil is the highest peak on the island, so naturally that’s the trek we chose.
+Monte Brasil is one of the highest peaks on the island, so naturally, that’s the trek we choose.
 Clocking in at about 673 feet above sea level, it’s not quite as impressive as it sounds.
-The trail does offer an amazing view of the bay, as well as other interesting features.
-You’ll pass through a fort, a whale watching hut, even a bird sanctuary and petting zoo!
+The trail does offer a breathtaking view of the bay, as well as other exciting features.
+You’ll pass through a fort, a whale watching hut, even a bird sanctuary, and petting zoo!

 Sailing in Angra do Heroismo Bay

 Captain Alexander and Sara meet us at the marina on what turns out to be a gorgeous afternoon.
 They share so much local information and even let us take turns sailing the ship.
-We cruise through two huge rocks with small caves around the base that you can swim in in warmer weather.
-They tell us that these rocks were originally one large mass but split in half during a violent volcanic eruption.
+We cruise through two huge rocks with small caves around the base that you can swim in.
+They tell us that these rocks were initially one large mass but split in half during a violent volcanic eruption.

 A Bullfight In the Streets

 La Tourada a’ Corda which translates roughly to “bullfight by rope” is one of the more unique experiences you will have in the Azores.
-Bullfights take place in the late afternoon in different neighborhoods around the island in the months of May through October.
+Bullfights take place in the late afternoon in different neighborhoods around the island in May through October.
 It’s a party atmosphere with street vendors, food, music, and more.
-The bulls, on ropes held by pastores to ensure the safety of the crowds as well as the bulls, are led onto the street where they are let loose (albeit still attached to the rope).
-Wannabe bullfighters can run with the bulls wielding capes and umbrellas.
-Spectators stay safe behind fences and makeshift barricades, on porches and verandas, sometimes even up in trees.
-Very few tourists, a really authentic and amazing evening with the people of Terceira.
+The bulls, on ropes held by pastores (Azorean cowboys) ensuring the safety of the crowds as well as the bulls, are led onto the street.
+They’re let loose (albeit still attached to the rope) where wannabe bullfighters can run with the bulls wielding capes and umbrellas.
+Spectators stay safe behind fences and makeshift barricades, on porches and verandas, sometimes even in trees.
+Very few tourists, an authentic and unusual evening with the delightful people of Terceira.

 Adeus Azores – Until We Meet Again

-Maybe this will also inspire you to take a chance on a destination that you may not know much about.
-That kind of adventure can be the best kind of adventure.
+Maybe this will also inspire you to take a chance on an unfamiliar destination — the very best kind of adventure.